indigo-dc/synergy-doc/doc/admin.md

 Then restart the nova services on the Controller node.

 ### Configure and start Synergy
-Configure the synergy service, as explained in the following section.
+Configure the Synergy service, as explained in the following section.

-Then start and enable the synergy service.
+Then start and enable the Synergy service.
 On CentOS:

 ```